 Most of the sports venues are Councilowned (Table 6.9), including all of the facilities classified as local and regional.
 It is only the specialised venues and schools that are not Council-owned.
-Management actions for Oatlands Recreation Ground and Campania Recreation Ground are provided under Regional Assets.

 Table 6.9.
 Summary of facilities in Sports Venues